hitblast/aseprite-build-apple-m1/README.md

 ```

 2. Run the script:
-(sudo is required for using `xattr` to remove quarantine attributes from the built binary)
+(Since `xattr` is required to change some default attributes for creating the app, you might be prompted to enter your `sudo` password.)

 ```bash
 # Change directory to the script.